 The most important feature is functionality

 Remember – a landing page is not a blog, news website, or corporate page.
-It is a completely separate element of your online presence which has to be functional on its own.
+It is a completely separate element of your online presence that has to be functional on its own.

 Still, functionality is possible even without separate and complicated plugins.